 If you do not want to receive email from us in the future, please let us know by writing to us at the above address.
 We maintain several email lists, collected from different web pages, and it might be necessary for you to opt out of each list.

 If you supply us with your postal address, you agree to receive periodic mailings from us with information on new services, upcoming events, and/or other announcements or solicitations.
 If you do not wish to receive such mailings, please let us know by contacting us at the above address.
 Please provide us with your exact name and address.

 Persons who supply us with their telephone numbers may receive telephone contact from us with information regarding research, services, upcoming events, and/or other announcements or solicitations.
-If you do not wish to receive such telephone calls, please let us know by sending us email at the above address.
+If you do not wish to receive such telephone calls, please let us know by sending us a postal letter.